-- 3. A cut-off of 1.00 g/t gold was used to estimate Mineral Resources. - 4.
-Mineral Resources were interpolated using Ordinary Kriging from 1.5 m downhole assay composites. - 5.
-An average bulk density of 2.70 g/cm3 has been applied. - 6.
-Over 90% of Mineral Resources occur above a depth of 150m below surface, the current maximum depth of the Anaconda Mining Inc. Pine Cove Mine.
-Mineral Resources were reported within an additional 50m of this 150m bench mark, to a maximum depth of 200m, and are considered to reflect reasonable prospects for economic extraction in the foreseeable future using conventional open-pit mining methods at a gold price of CAD \$1,550 per ounce. - 7.
+3. A cut-off of 1.00 g/t gold was used to estimate Mineral Resources and reflects

+4. Mineral Resources were interpolated using Ordinary Kriging from 1.5 m downhole assay composites.

+5. An average bulk density of 2.70 g/cm3 has been applied.

+- 6. Over 90% of Mineral Resources occur above a depth of 150m below surface, the current maximum depth of the nearby Anaconda Mining Inc. Pine Cove Mine.
+Mineral Resources were reported within an additional 50m of this 150m benchmark, to a maximum depth of 200m, and are considered to reflect reasonable prospects for eventual economic extraction using conventional open-pit mining methods at a gold price of CAD \$1,550 per ounce. - 7.
 Mineral Resources do not have demonstrated economic viability. - 8.
 This Mineral Resource Estimate may be materially affected by environmental, permitting, legal title, taxation, sociopolitical, marketing, or other relevant issues.